DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatingAScene.md

   * Add the `Assets/Digital Painting/Prefabs/DigitalPaintingManager`
     * Ensure that each of the features you want are enabled and configured properly (see docs folder)
     * Turn off the `Demo Manager` script if you don't wan the UI to overlay your scene

+## Configure Your Scene to use the Digital Painting

+  * Add the `DigitalPaintingManager` to your scene
+  * Add the Octree prefab to the scene and ensure it covers your terrain
+  * Add an [agent](agents.md) to the scene - the easiest way to get started is to add the Fairy agent that comes with the Digital Painting package
+  * Ensure there is an `AgentWithFocus` reference variable set in the `Digital Painting Manager` and the `Director`

+## DONE!

 That's all you need to get started.
 Hit play and see what happens.